lustvie/BO6-Tomb-Scripts/PC/README.md

 ---

+--- DOES NOT WORK ---
+WORK IN PROGGRESS -
 ## 🧠 Save & Quit Feature
 - Works at **1920×1080** resolution in **Borderless Fullscreen**.
 - If your monitor can’t use 1080p, use **Fullscreen Exclusive**.